Kartm/university-notes/year-1/cso/lecture_exam.md

 ===
 We negate a Excess-3 or BCD by performing 2's compliment on it.

-**NOTE:** in most cases the first bit of a number written in some sort of binary notation signifies the sign: 1 being negative, and 0 positive, here it is no exception .
+**NOTE:** in most cases the first bit of a number written in some sort of binary notation signifies the sign: 1 being negative, and 0 positive, here it is no exception.

 Describe the AND, OR and XOR gates
 ===